valerioprds/to-do-list/README.md

 # Documentation for To-Do List Application

 ## Overview
-This document provides a comprehensive guide to the "To-Do List" Angular application.
-The app is structured to manage tasks with features like adding, deleting, and marking tasks as completed.
-It leverages Angular's reactive forms for input handling and Angular Material for UI components.
+This document provides a comprehensive guide to the "To-Do List" application developed using Angular version 17.
+The app is designed to manage tasks with features like adding, deleting, and marking tasks as completed.
+It leverages Angular 17's reactive forms for input handling and Angular Material for UI components.

 ## Package Dependencies (`package.json`)
 - **Angular Core & Related Libraries**: Version 17.0.0, enabling robust app architecture.